-- Average Main Length provided by IGTs; - IGT Sites report from the CDSP; - NLT leakage rates from the public domain.
+- Average Main Length value used in the Statement for Gas Year 2020-2021; - IGT Sites report from the CDSP; - NLT leakage rates from the public domain.
 This provides the leakage rates for each type of main and service; - CV from National Grid's data explorer.
 Latest CVs for each LDZ for each Gas Day from 1st October 2018 to 30th September 2020; and - Our Consumption Forecast (as described in Section 4 of this Statement).